digital-science/baton/README.md

 Please check an existing extension, e.g. [baton-ping](https://github.com/digital-science/baton-ping), for more information about how to use and extend baton.
 Since baton was created as a base for other extensions, it doesn't do anything in particular by itself but provide the structure and a basic setup on top of RabbitMQ and EventMachine.

+## Submitting a Pull Request

+1. [Fork the repository.][fork]
+2. [Create a topic branch.][branch]
+3. Add specs for your unimplemented feature or bug fix.
+4. Run `bundle exec rake spec`.
+If your specs pass, return to step 3.
+5. Implement your feature or bug fix.
+6. Run `bundle exec rake spec`.
+If your specs fail, return to step 5.
+7. Run `open coverage/index.html`.
+If your changes are not completely covered by your tests, return to step 3.
+8. Add documentation for your feature or bug fix.
+9. Run `bundle exec rake doc:yard`.
+If your changes are not 100% documented, go back to step 8.
+10. Add, commit, and push your changes.
+11. [Submit a pull request.][pr]

 ## Details and Building Extensions

 Baton relies on [EventMachine](http://rubyeventmachine.com/) and [AMQP](http://rubyamqp.info/) for message passing.
 The gem defines a basic set of classes operating on top of RabbitMQ.
 The initial configuration will setup an input exchange and an output exchange.